 Broadening the Experience

-In Step 4, Stillwater will seek to “broaden the experience” by providing new opportunities for students, innovative programs, and the best preparation for students in the “wherever God calls” part of our vision.
-Projects associated with Step 4 may include:
+In Step 3, we will seek to “broaden the experience” by providing new opportunities for students, innovative programs, and the best preparation for students in the “wherever God calls” part of our vision.
+Projects associated with this step may include:

-STEAM (Science, Technology, Engineering, Arts, and Math) and Industrial Arts Center.
+STEM (Science, Technology, Engineering, and Math) and Industrial Arts Center.